ePages-de/epages-docs/apps/events.md

 }
 ```

-Here's an example of what you can get:
+Here is an example response:

 ```
 url: /about-us